-If you purchase shares of our common stock in this offering, you will experience immediate dilution of \$0.95 per share (based on the midpoint of the range set forth on the cover of this prospectus) because the price that you pay will be greater than the pro forma net asset value per share of the shares you acquire.
+If you purchase shares of our common stock in this offering, you will experience immediate dilution of \$0.95 per share because the price that you pay will be greater than the pro forma net asset value per share of the shares you acquire.
 This dilution is in large part due to the expenses incurred by us in connection with the consummation of this offering.
 Accordingly, investors in this offering will pay a price per share that exceeds the tangible book value per share after the closing of the offering.
 You may experience additional dilution upon the exercise of stock options to purchase common stock by our employees and directors under our stock option plan.